Data-Driven Newsrooms –

 Above all, this requires clear standards, specific objectives and a shared strategy for what data-driven decision-making means.
 Teams must regularly ask themselves: What do I want to achieve with this measure?
 Why am I publishing this article?
 What should the user do afterwards?

-Only if there is a shared framework in which data-based decisions are possible, and if employees are empowered and actively involved, can the concept have a lasting impact.
+Only when there is a shared framework in which data-based decisions are possible, and when staff are empowered and actively involved, can the concept have a lasting impact.
 This also requires the courage to change – both in thinking and in action.

-What roles, skills and structures are needed to ensure that data-driven communication within the company works not only technically but also culturally – and how is this mindset embedded within the team?
+What roles, skills and structures are needed to ensure that data-driven communication within the organisation works not only technically but also culturally – and how can this mindset be embedded within the team?

 For data-driven communication to work not only technically but also culturally, a cross-functional team is needed to define the framework for the work – from strategy through media relations and customer engagement to analysis and technology.
 Key roles include: